kuanb/kuanb.github.io/_posts/2018-06-17-simple-nested-react-menu.md

 published: true
 title: Simple Nested Menu with React
 layout: post
-summary: Notes from exploring SharedStreets integration with Peartree network graph
+summary: Notes on an example pattern for generating a dynamic nested menu
 comments: true
 ---